General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

-Beyond retrosynthetic prediction, \glspl{llm} have also been deployed as reasoning engines for autonomous design. \textcite{bran2024augmenting} developed \modelname{ChemCrow}, an \gls{llm}-based system that autonomously plans and executes the synthesis of novel compounds by integrating specialized tools like a retrosynthesis planner (see \Cref{sec:planning} to read more about this capability of \modelname{ChemCrow} and its limitations) and reaction predictors.
+Toward autonomy, \textcite{bran2024augmenting} developed \modelname{ChemCrow}, an \gls{llm}-based system that autonomously plans and executes the synthesis of novel compounds by integrating specialized tools like a retrosynthesis planner (see \Cref{sec:planning} to read more about this capability of \modelname{ChemCrow} and its limitations) and reaction predictors.
 This approach mirrors the iterative experimental design cycle employed by human chemists, but is equipped with the scalability of automation.
-Notably, systems like \modelname{ChemCrow} rely on high-quality reaction data to ground their reasoning in empirically viable chemistry, which, depending on the design space, could be a limitation.